Can I try a ride before becoming a member?

 The ride sheet will have more information about this for individual rides.

-• All youth must be accompanied by an adult responsible for their behavior and well being.
+Yes.
+Youth are allowed on rides but must at all times be accompanied by an adult who is responsible for their behaviour and well being.